yk803/NYU_DS_GA_1008_FA21/README.md

 Each homeworks consists of 2 parts: conceptual and coding.
 The first part is answered in the .pdf file, and the second part is written in Python, along with the testing programs provided by the instructors.

 ## HW1
-HW1 focus on the idea and implementation of back-propagation.
+HW1 focus on the idea and implementation of back propagation, the basis algorithm of neural network.

 ## HW2